anucc/metatone-analysis/README.md

 ## Important files:

+- `data` contains the touch-screen data and post-hoc gestural classifications for each performance in the archive.

 - `metatone-performance-information.csv` contains meta-data about each performance included in the repository.

+- `metatone_post_hoc_analysis.py` is the main analysis script.

 - `metatone-performance-data.csv` is the output file from the analysis script and contains flux and entropy measures on the transition matrices of each performance.